 As with most states, Virginia has a “Zero Tolerance” policy when it comes to drinking and driving – but this is particularly true if you are underage.
 Those under the age of 21 who are convicted of driving under the influence will face the loss of their driver’s license for one year from the date of conviction and a $500 fine or 50 hours of community service.

 Parental Liability for Underage Drinking

 There are parents who feel that it is safer for teenagers and their friends to drink at home with a parent present than to be left to their own devices.
 However, in Virginia, doing so comes with potential costs.
 If you were to allow your teen and some friends to imbibe at your home, you would be risking criminal and civil liability.
-For instance, if an underage guest drinks too much of your alcohol and gets hurt as a result, you could be sued personally by the party goer or their family for the child’s injuries.
+For instance, if an underage guest drinks too much of their alcohol and gets hurt as a result, they could be sued personally by the party goer or their family for the child’s injuries.